System of units of measurement

-A system of units of measurement, also known as a system of units or system of measurement, is a collection of units of measurement and rules relating them to each other.
+A system of units of measurement, also known as a system of units or system of measurement, is a collection of units of measurement (Note: An unit as a predefined magnitude of a physical quantity, like meter for length, to present any magnitude of the quantity in numbers, like 10 meters as 10 times longer length than 1 meter.) and rules relating them to each other.
 Systems of measurement have historically been important, regulated and defined for the purposes of science and commerce.
 Instances in use include the International System of Units or SI (the modern form of the metric system), the British imperial system, and the United States customary system.